wisdom-parts/wisdom-swift/README.md

 Each node in a wise component's value hierarchy is called an "imp".
 (The name is a pun on "implementation" and demon.)
-Each imp forms the root behavior (potentially the sole behavior) of a corresponding data type, which is called the imp's "face".
-(The name is a pun on human face and "interface".)
+Each imp provides the root implementation (potentially the entire implementation) of a "face" data type that provides the imp's interface. ("Face" is a pun on human face and "interface".)
 A given face is commonly implemented by multiple imps, which represent different ways of carrying out the face's responsibilities.
 Each imp has a globally, permanently unique "qualified name".